druleton/druleton/bin/docs/README.md

   deployed on production.
 - [bin/backup](command-backup.md) : Create a backup of the installed project.
 - [bin/restore](command-restore.md) : Restore one of the backups.
+- [bin/composer](command-composer.md) : A wrapper around a globally installed or local copy of the composer binary.
 - [bin/drush](command-drush.md) : Run a drush command within the `web` directory.

 Commands installed during the init command:
-- [bin/composer](https://getcomposer.org/) : A local copy of composer.
 - [bin/...](config-bin.md) : Any custom command as defined in the `config/bin`
   directory.